oscarpedrero/BloodyNotify/README.md

 |AutoAnnouncer|`interval `| Interval seconds for spam AutoAnnouncer.                        |300
 |MessageOfTheDay|`enabled `| Enable Message Of The Day                                       |false

-> To reload the configuration of the user messages online, offline or death of the VBlood boss there is the chat command `!notify reload`
+> To reload the configuration of the user messages online, offline or death of the VBlood boss there is the chat command `.notify reload`

 ## Default Messages